learn-co-curriculum/phase-3-hashketball/README.md

 ```

 Run the test again.
 Sure enough, our method fails (unsurprisingly).
 Here's a
 chance to employ the "see-saw" strategy.
-Iterate to get `num_points_scored`
+Add code to get `num_points_scored`
 working.
 If you need to "invent" helper methods, to help you process
 `game_hash`, do so!
-Here's some of our thought process:
+Here's some sample thought process:

 > Think about where in the hash you will find a player's `:points`.
-How can
+How can you
-> you iterate down into that level?
-Think about the return value of your
+> iterate down into that level?
+Think about the return value of your method.
-> method.
-Remember that `.each` returns the original collection that you are
+> Remember that `.each` returns the original collection that you are iterating
-> iterating over.
-How can you return the number of points for a particular
+> over.
+How can you return the number of points for a particular player?
+How
-> player?
+> would we have done it with a simple `while` loop?
+Which Enumerable helps
+> here?
+Is a while-loop better than an Enumerable? _Etc._

 If you repeat the process we just explored together, you will be able to
 deliver more complex methods to satisfy tests.
 Find a failing test, build a
 "skeleton method," iterate on the code, get success, and move on.
 This is the
-way software is "grown" in professional contexts.
+way software is "grown" in the real world.

-Here are the other methods we need:
+### Additional Methods

 * Build a method, `shoe_size`, that takes in an argument of a player's name and
   returns the shoe size for that player.